Thiru-AI/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ```
 /*
 Program to implement the linear regression using gradient descent.
-Developed by: SOMEASVAR.R
+Developed by: Thirugnanamoorthi G
-RegisterNumber:  212221230103
+RegisterNumber:  212221230117
 */
 ```
 ```